vodovorot-guides/vodovorot-guides.github.io/ele/raid.md

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} for Bloodcurdling Shriek and Reverberating Scream as needed.
-- Spirit Wolf can help your survivability during intermission.
-Earth Shield can offer HPS against the constant damage from Reverberating Scream.
+- {{ site.data.talent.spirit_wolf}} can help your survivability during intermission. {{ site.data.talent.earth_shield}} can offer HPS against the constant damage from Reverberating Scream.

 **Healing:**
 - Phase 2 is a great opportunity to support your raid with off-healing through Healing Stream Totem, Chain Heal, and Healing Surge as needed.